Kreyren/Discord_FF/README.md

 Ethics are categorized par section, but they all apply server-wide

 ### General
-1. **No banning!**<br>
+1. **No permanent banning!**<br>
-Owner of this server is strictly agains banning meaning that none on this server is ever going to get banned.
+Owner of this server is strictly agains banning meaning that none on this server is ever going to get permanently banned.

 If your actions are considered counter-productive based on a logic provided in a bot you will be automatically muted for X amount of time where X is beeing increased exponentially based on the number of infringements.